wp-plugins/easy-appointments/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.2.10 =
+* If you have fresh install of 1.2.9 (not upgrade from previous versions), there is problem with customize page of settings.
+This version have fix for it.

+= 1.2.9 =
+* * Fix for bug on editing location/service/worker that delete connection

 = 1.2.8 =
 * Option for sending user email after completing the form on frontend